 Overview

 Life changes instantly, and in a dramatic fashion, for anyone who receives a cancer diagnosis.
 When that diagnosis is for an advanced stage, metastatic cancer, the upheaval is greatly amplified; when the person receiving that diagnosis is a young adult in his or her prime, the experience is particularly surprising and dismaying.
 Each year, about 70,000 YAs are diagnosed with cancer in the United States, which represents less than five percent of newly diagnosed cancers in the country.
-The extremeness of having cancer at that age, the derailment of a normal, young person’s trajectory toward being an adult… they’re at college, they’re finishing high school, they’ve just graduated from college, they may be newlywed.
-They are not yet rooted in where they are, so when they get the diagnosis of cancer it can be a major derailment.
+The extremeness of having cancer at that age, the derailment of a normal, young person’s trajectory toward being an adult: a typical YA may be finishing high school, just graduating from college, a newlywed, or a new parent; they are not yet necessarily as rooted in their lives as our the majority newly diagnosed cancer patients, and thus the derailment via diagnosis tends to be more profound.

-It is relatively rare for a young person to be diagnosed with cancer, which means it's going to be relatively rare for an oncologist to be treating a young person with cancer.
-They might see one person in their 20s or 30s once a year or once every couple years.
-Cancer is the leading cause of disease-related death in the AYA population.
-Among AYAs, only accidents, suicide, and homicide claimed more lives than cancer in 2011.

 Because this is such a small percentage of cancer patients, there's relatively little YA focused research and no specialization in issues specific to this population.
 Clinical trial data, which patients rely on for prognosis and timeline estimates, is almost always from older adults or children, making life-changing medical decisions difficult for YAs because of distorted patient data demographics.
 As is the case with any distinct group, there are unique challenges and barriers in existence.

-It is relatively rare for a young person to be diagnosed with cancer, which means it's going to be relatively rare for an oncologist to be treating a young person with cancer.
-They might see one person in their 20s or 30s once a year or once every couple years.
-Compared to younger and older cohorts, there has been a relative lack of progress in the United States in the diagnosis and treatment of adolescents and young adults (AYAs) diagnosed with cancer from age 15 through 39.
+Since it is relatively rare for a young person to be diagnosed with cancer, it is also relatively rare for an oncologist to treat a young person with cancer.
+A typical oncologist in the United States might have one new patient in their 20s or 30s enter his or her practice in their 20s or 30s every year or two.
+Compared to younger and older cohorts, there has been a relative lack of progress in the United States in the diagnosis and treatment of adolescents and young adults (AYAs) with cancer from age 15 through 39.
 Cancer is a leading natural cause of death for this population and the spectrum of cancers that are commonly diagnosed for AYAs differs from older patients.

-While Survival rates have steadily improved for children and adults who have cancer, improvements in YA survival rates have been stunted.
-Those involved in working with this population speculate that low numbers of clinical trials for YAs, delayed diagnosis of their primary cancers, poor understanding of the biology of YA cancers, insurance coverage/out of pocket cost and limited emphasis on prevention and early detection for YAs are reasons for the lack of progress made in survival rates.
+While survival rates have steadily improved for children and adults who have cancer, improvements in YA survival rates have been stunted.
+Healthcare professionals who work with this population speculate that the likely reasons for lack of progress in YA survival rates include: low numbers of clinical trials for YAs, delayed diagnosis of their primary cancers, poor understanding of the biology of YA cancers, cost of insurance coverage and out of pocket costs, and limited emphasis on prevention and early detection for YAs.

 Psychosocial and Supportive Care Needs

-Young adults face unique psychosocial concerns such as: fertility preservation, body image & sexuality, education, insurance issues, long-term treatment effects, and employment reintegration.
-For example, there's evidence to suggest that there may be something about young women who respond — biologically — in a different way to the tumor and to chemotherapy, compared with older women.
+Young adults dealing with serious disease face unique psychosocial concerns such as: fertility preservation, body image and sexuality, education, insurance issues, long-term treatment effects, and employment reintegration.
+For example, there's evidence to suggest that there may be something about young women who respond in a different way, biologically, than older women do to the tumor and to chemotherapy.
 However, researchers don't know enough to determine dose variations or protocol differences that are needed for this population.